viplavsomkuwar77/opentelemetry-microservices-devops/docker/README.md

 ## Docker Deployment

 Selected microservices in this project are containerized using Docker.
+Each Dockerfile corresponds to a service (e.g., frontend, cart, checkout).

-Docker images are built for individual services and used by Kubernetes for deployment.
-The Docker setup supports:
+Docker images are built locally and used for Kubernetes deployment.
+This setup supports consistent environments, service isolation, and CI/CD integration.

-- Consistent runtime environments
-- Easy service isolation
-- Seamless integration with CI/CD pipelines

-Docker Compose and Make were used during local development to spin up the OpenTelemetry demo stack for testing and validation.
+Docker Compose and Make were used during local development to bring up the OpenTelemetry demo stack for testing and validation.